 - A middle-aged man underwent a surgical procedure and after the surgery was successfully completed, his nurse administered pain medication beyond what had been ordered by his physician causing the patient/client to stop breathing.
 The patient/client suffered severe brain damage as a result of the medication error.
 The case was resolved during a pre-trial settlement conference with a multi-million settlement.

-- A twenty-four year old pregnant woman presents to a hospital which allows family practitioners to perform deliveries, including, with consultations, high risk deliveries.
+- A 24-year-old pregnant woman presents to a hospital that allows family practitioners to perform deliveries, including, with consultations, high-risk deliveries.
 When the obstetric resident and the family practitioner mistakenly each assumed that the other was monitoring the fetal monitoring strips, the child suffered profound respiratory distress prior to delivery.
 As a result, the child was delivered with significant brain damage, injuries for which settlement was reached.

 - A 54-year-old man who suffered a brain injury due to a post-operative bleeding complication filed a lawsuit against a vascular surgeon who had failed to discover and treat the condition in a timely manner.
 We were able to obtain a significant seven-figure settlement before a trial date was scheduled.

-- A thirty-four year old woman presented to her obstetrician for general pre-natal care where she undergoes a Group B streptococcus test.
+- A 34-year-old woman presented to her obstetrician for general prenatal care where she undergoes a Group B streptococcus test.
 When the positive Group B streptococcus test goes unrecognized, the mother subsequently delivers her baby who demonstrates signs of infection after delivery.
 Before the positive Group B streptococcus test is discovered, the child suffered meningitis and brain damage.
 Munday & Nathan was able to settle the case.

 - A middle-aged woman filed a lawsuit against her gynecologist when he failed to provide her with less invasive treatment options before performing a hysterectomy, and she suffered urinary complications from the surgery.
 We reached a settlement on behalf of the patient for the full amount of the doctor’s available insurance policy.